EtienneCmb/visbrain/docs/sleep.rst

     * One canvas for the spectrogram
     * One canvas for the hypnogram
     * One canvas for the time axis
-    * One canvas for the topoplot (*hide by default*)
+    * One canvas for the topoplot (*hidden by default*)
 * **Ruler** :
     * *Go to* : go to the time location of your choice
     * *Window* : length of the displayed time window
     * *Slider step* : step between each consecutive window
     * *Rule* : display unit in second, minute or hours
     * *Grid* : display the grid on the hypnogram and channel plot
-    * *Magnify* : improve plot lisibility (better for small time events).
-Alternatively, click on the plot of your choice for increasing lisibility directly.
+    * *Magnify* : apply a zoom on the signal (e.g. useful to examine short events such as spindles).
+Alternatively, you can use CTRL + click at any time to zoom on a specific signal and time point.
 * **Settings panel** : for all setting controls, functions to run...
 See the section :ref:`sleep_settings_panel` for a description of each tab.

 .. _sleep_settings_panel: